It’s not just about what you do — it’s when you do it. Learn how understanding your sleep chronotype can help you optimize your life.

 Now that you (hopefully) have a better idea of your chronotype, it’s time to structure your day and schedule so you’re doing the most meaningful work at the right time.
 While traditional 9-5 schedules only benefit a handful of people, companies are starting to adapt — and technology is making it easier than ever to work on your own schedule.

-As prednisone you begin to structure your day, pay attention to your energy levels, focus, and mood.
+As tadalafil you begin to structure your day, pay attention to your energy levels, focus, and mood.
 It’s your body — you just need to follow its lead.
 The key is to work with your natural rhythms, not against them.
 If you’re not an early bird, that’s ok.
 The middle of the afternoon or late at night might work better.
 Talk to your boss or your co-workers, fine tune your schedule, and learn when you should optimize.
 As you respond to your feelings and tweak your schedule, you’ll begin to optimize your day — and upgrade your productivity and happiness.

 Take the Power Back